 Northern Virginia plastic surgeon, Dr. Timothy Mountcastle, provides chemical peels as a nonsurgical, less invasive way to improve the appearance of skin.
 Derma peeling or skin resurfacing, is a treatment that applies a chemical solution to the top layer of the skin to strip away damaged or dead skin cells.
-Once the treated layer is shed, only rejuvenated skin is left behind.
+Once the treated layer is shed, the rejuvenated skin is left behind.
 Chemical peels can be used on the face or neck to reduce wrinkles, blemish scarring, uneven skin tone, sun spots, freckles, hyper pigmentation and rough or scaly patches.
-We offer this treatment at any of our Mountcastle Plastic Surgery & Vein Institute offices.
+We offer an array of peels by SkinMedica and The Perfect Derma Peel that range from a light, no downtime peel to more corrective and deep peels, so that the treatments are customize to the patient's needs.
+A single chemical peel can be done as a maintenance treatment, but is best done in a series of three or more for corrective results.
+We offer these treatments at any of our Mountcastle Medspa and Laser Center.

 Chemical Peel Reviews